jefebromden/jefebromden.github.io/content/posts/hugo-setup.md

       wrapStandAloneImageWithinParagraph = false
 ```

-The same configuration in *YAML*, on the other hand, looks like this:
+The same configuration in *Yaml*, on the other hand, looks like this:
 ```yaml
 baseURL: http://example.org/
 languageCode: en-us